eth-cscs/cray-network-stack/examples/container/ompi/README.md

 Builds of the image are currently hosted on the Quay.io registry at https://quay.io/repository/ethcscs/ompi.

-Please refer to the CXI base container image for a more detailed overview of the software available in this image.
+Please refer to the communications framework (`comm-fwk`) container image for a more detailed overview of the software available in this image.